JordanWu1997/I3_Sway_Config/README.md

 <details>
 <summary>Click to expand/shrink</summary>

-- Although the keyboard-driven workflow is favored in i3, keeping mouse function has no harm
+- Although the keyboard-driven workflow is favored in i3, there is no harm in keeping mouse function
 - This part configuration can be found in
     - `./config/i3/configs/i3_bindkey.config`
+    - `./config/i3/configs/i3_mode.config`

 ### 1. Touchpad Usage
 <details open>